rickzanussi/cryptobet/explanation_grading_rubric.md

   ### Run app on a dev server locally for testing/grading (connecting to Rinkeby if required)

   Application is made with Truffle.
 The structure of library in GitHub reflect the structure of Truffle.
   It was programmed with Visual Code on Ubuntu 16.04.
-On my test environment, it answer to COMPILE, MIGRATE and TEST commands.
+On my test environment, it answers to COMPILE, MIGRATE and TEST commands.
   It is mandatory launch ganache-cli before to lauch Truffle command

   Used Software: ubuntu 16.04 node 10.4.1 truffle 4.1.11 (core 4.1.11) solidity v0.4.24 (solc.js) ganache-cli v6.1.6 (ganache-core 2.1.5)